automerge/automerge-swift/README.md

 try! doc.merge(doc2) // `doc` now contains {"colours": ["green", "red"]}
 ```

-For more details on the API, see the [Automerge-swifter API documentation](https://automerge.org/automerge-swifter/documentation/automerge/) and the articles within.
+For more details on the API, see the [Automerge-swift API documentation](https://automerge.org/automerge-swift/documentation/automerge/) and the articles within.